qwertydog/Shape-Shift-Updates/README.md

 cp -f .env.example .env
 ```

-Now you will need to edit your .env with your GMail SMTP credentials and recieving EMAIL address.
+Now you will need to edit your .env with your Database and Email details

-####To use Database services you must first create a SQLite3 database
+####To use Database services you must first create a MySQL database

 # Use
-To use, simply call the below from the command line
+To use, simply call the below from the command line.
+This will create the data in the database.
 ```
 php Run.php
 ```